9xeb/ansible/README.md

 # Future additions
 - Move all these below to issues
+- Docker swarm managers and workers setup, and pushing configurations
-- Remote docker volumes backup via ansible
+- Remote docker volumes backup
 - Docker image update via ansible
 - Push docker compose environment and start/stop/update it
 - Playbook to 'timedatectl set-timezone UTC'